ItzKvrt/Untitled-Folder/README.md

-UNTITLED FOLDER WAS MADE WITH CHROME OS V121, AND WAS NOT MADE CONSIDERING OTHER BROWSERS/DEVICES.
+<a style="font-family: bold;">UNTITLED FOLDER WAS MADE WITH CHROME OS V121, AND WAS NOT MADE CONSIDERING OTHER BROWSERS/DEVICES.</a>

 Hello, welcome to Untitled Folder!
 To use the website please download .zip or to the "Untitled-v_.__" folder.